Social | Talent creativity

 Empowering women and promoting female manager assignment

 As one of its initiatives in this area, the Company introduced an officer mentor program in 2021.
 In this program, officer mentors provide career support for female manager candidates.
 The Company is also expanding the various support contents through enhancing mentoring opportunities between female managers and candidates, strengthening networking among candidates, cross-mentoring opportunities in which Officers or Executives responsible for other areas than the division where mentees belong to advise and provide awareness from the diverse perspectives for broadening and deepening self-awareness.
 A 360-degree evaluation in which mentees can check their characteristics in leadership styles and job abilities is also provided.
 Also, each department which develops the manager candidates concretely has established plans for the development and promotion of candidates and are actively working on their development through a Plan-Do-Check-Act (PDCA) cycle, including these programs.
-In the four years since its introduction, 67 candidates have been eligible for the program, and more than half of these had been promoted to managerial positions as of January 2025.
+In the five years since its introduction, 82 candidates have been eligible for the program, and more than half of these have been promoted to managerial positions as of January 2026.

-1. 2024 J-Win Diversity Award "Basic Achievement Second Prize" in the Basic category
+(1) 2024 J-Win Diversity Award "Basic Achievement Second Prize" in the Basic category

 We participated in the "2024 J-Win Diversity Award" organized by Japan Women's Innovative Network (J-Win), an NPO established to support companies to promote and establish diversity management in companies and were honored to receive the "Basic Achievement Second Prize" in the Basic category.

-2. Selection for FY 2024 “Nadeshiko Brands”
+(2) Selection for FY 2025 “Nadeshiko Brands”

-We were honored to be selected for eighth time as “Nedeshiko Brands”, in which the Ministry of Economy, Trade and Industry and the Tokyo Stock Exchange have been jointly selecting and designating companies that are outstanding in terms of encouraging women's empowerment in the workplace and aims to encourage and promote investors who place an emphasis on improving corporate value in the mid- and long-term to make further investment in such companies and to accelerate the companies’ efforts in these fields.
+We were honored to be selected for ninth time as “Nedeshiko Brands”, in which the Ministry of Economy, Trade and Industry and the Tokyo Stock Exchange have been jointly selecting and designating companies that are outstanding in terms of encouraging women's empowerment in the workplace and aims to encourage and promote investors who place an emphasis on improving corporate value in the mid- and long-term to make further investment in such companies and to accelerate the companies’ efforts in these fields.

 In promoting our aim of “developing various opportunities for diverse talent to shine,” which is the axis of the Group’s talent strategy, the Company will continue to strengthen its efforts to empower and support female talent towards appointment to managers, while firmly implementing the PDCA cycle.

-Asia Pacific, India, and China region
+Regional initiatives: Asia Pacific, India, and China region

 BSAPIC implements the following initiatives related to empowering women in their careers.